-2030 Agenda for Sustainable Development.
+United Nations Sustainable Development Goals.

-In 2015, Australia, along with 192 other countries endorsed the 2030 Agenda for Sustainable Development3.
-The 2030 Agenda for Sustainable Development aims to end poverty, protect the planet, and improve the lives and prospects of everyone, everywhere.
-The 2030 Agenda for Sustainable Development is made up of 17 Sustainable Development Goals (SDGs).
+In 2015, 193 countries adopted 17 Sustainable Development Goals (SDGs) as part of the "2030 Agenda" for Sustainable Development.
+The 2030 Agenda aims to end poverty, protect the planet, and improve the lives and prospects of everyone, everywhere.
+The SDGs were developed by the